Pupil Premium Funding

 We will ensure that the additional funding reaches the pupils who need it most and that it makes a significant impact on their lives.

-The Headteacher, Deputy Head and Key Leads will regularly and rigorously monitor, evaluate and review the strategies we have put in place and report to the Governing Body on its progress and impact.
+The Leadership Team will regularly and rigorously monitor, evaluate and review the strategies we have put in place and report to the Governing Body on its progress and impact.

 All schools are required to report on the amount of funding received and how it is used.
 (Please see the Pupil Premium Strategy Statement below for a breakdown of how we spend the Pupil Premium funding and its impact on outcomes).